sts10/masto-counter/readme.md

 ## The numbers of total users and instances seems low?

 This is likely because other scrapers of the instance page don't sufficiently weed out duplicate instances.
-For example, in [the chart](https://instances.mastodon.xyz/) both "Social.tchncs.de" and "social.tchncs.de" are listed on their own lines, and thus may be counted as distinct instances by others, even though it's just one instance.
+For example, previously [this table](https://instances.mastodon.xyz/) both "Social.tchncs.de" and "social.tchncs.de" were listed on their own lines, and thus could have been counted as distinct instances by others, even though it's just one instance.
+It appears that the duplicated have been removed from the table, but this code still checks for them _just in case_.

 ## Show me an example of the output